Excellent care. Dr. Jacobs takes the time to explain everything carefully and clearly. Her staff is the best.Alan Lobaugh10 Aug, 2019

 Dr. Jacobs has been our family dentist for many years now.
 She's an excellent dentist and will take time to explain everything that you need to know in any procedure she does.
 Her staff are very welcoming and friendly.
 Great job!Maria DJ6 Aug, 2019

 Here at Northwest Family Dental, we understand the importance of having our kids overcome the fear of going to the dentist.
-After all, a child’s teeth need to be nourished and oral hygiene should be taught and incorporated at a young age.
+After all, a child’s teeth need to be nourished and oral hygiene should be taught at a young age.
 At first it can be challenging, but helping them see dentists as friends and the office as a safe haven is our utmost goal.
-To help you get started, here are some tips we give to our happy clients in the Lake Worth, Ft Worth Texas area.
+To help you get started, read more for some tips we give to our happy clients in the Lake Worth, Ft Worth Texas area.